As a writer of educational articles with a Master of Science degree, I explore scientific research on fascinating subjects such as this.

 - Humans have an opposing thumb so we can manipulate our environment.

-The point is that every life form on Earth has evolved with the "tools" needed for their own survival.
+The point is that every life form on Earth has evolved with the "tools" needed for their survival.

-How can the human race travel to a distant planet and inhabit it?
 If we do find solutions to make this journey feasible, how will our future generation survive once they settle?

 One thing is for sure—we need to get our own house in order first.
 Rather than destroy our environment, we need to learn to survive on Spaceship Earth.

-- “Deep Space Probes: To the Outer Solar System and Beyond” by Gregory L. Matloff (Springer Praxis Books - Oct 21, 2010)
+- Gregory L. Matloff.
+(October 21, 2010).
+“Deep Space Probes: To the Outer Solar System and Beyond.”
+Springer Praxis Books.
+ISBN: 978-3540247722

 © 2017 Glenn Stok